WB2ISS/hfp_tcp/README.md

 ---

 ## 🔧 Alternatively: Manual Build Instructions
-If you want to build outside Docker directly on the host:

-👉 Refer to the original project for manual build instructions:
+If you want to build outside Docker directly on the host 👉 Refer to the original project for manual build instructions:
 [WB2ISS/hfp_tcp](https://github.com/WB2ISS/hfp_tcp)

 ---